 - Cost: Varies based on program; open to residents outside Plymouth-Canton, too.

 Whether your child has a developmental or physical disability, they’re welcome to get active with the therapeutic recreation programs.
-Leisure Club Programing (typically running September-May) includes a non-competitive bowling league, a Fit Club, karate and a “Moves and Grooves” dance class to learn social dances (kids can work on a routine).
+Leisure Club Programing (typically running September-May) includes a non-competitive bowling league, dancing, “Swim & Movie and more.
 Plus, there’s an adaptive sports class to teach participants how to play everyday sports with their abilities.
-Sign up for adaptive swim lessons during the winter season for ages 4 and up.
 In summer, kids 8-14 can sign up for Camp A.B.L.E.